open-pay/slate/source/index_EN.md

    }
 ]
 ```
-Gets a list of the charges made by business or customer.
+Gets a list of the charges made by Merchant or customer.

 ###Request
 You can search using the following parameters as filters.